RaiLightNetwork/Node-RaiLight/README.md

 # Notice

 Work in progress at the moment.
 Windows builds have several dependecies issues and do not work.
+Also we have not yet tested the build cross environment.
+Please open a issue if you find a problem.
+Thanks.

 # Installing